 Also, the diet that they prescribed to the patients might have been too strict.
 The ketogenic diet that the subjects of the study followed consisted of 90% of calories as fat, 2% from carbohydrates and 8% from protein.
 Perhaps, a less restrictive ketogenic diet would’ve been easier for the patients to adhere to and still lead to positive results.

 Another study with a less strict dietary approach was also conducted.
 The subjects of the study followed a 4:1 ketogenic diet for 28 days, which consisted of 4 grams of fat for every one gram of protein and carbs combined.
 The most compliant patients reported mean ketone concentrations of 6.6 mmol/L (ranging between 4.8 – 8.9 mmol/L).
 Two of the patients did not follow the diet as strictly, but they still reported ketone levels ranging from 1.13 – 1.56 mmol/L.

 However, the ketone levels didn’t seem to matter as long as the subjects were in ketosis.

-After analyzing all the data, the researchers found that all participants reported improvements in their Parkinson’s Disease scores independent of how high their ketones levels were raised.
+After analyzing the data, the researchers found that all participants reported improvements in their Parkinson’s disease scores independent of how high their ketones levels were raised.

 From this study and the studies carried out on epilepsy, we can see that even a slight increase in ketone bodies can help relieve neurological symptoms.

 Many case studies of Parkinson’s patients who implemented the ketogenic diet have also found the same phenomenon to be true.
 Regardless of how strict the ketogenic diet is, it seems that restricting carbs and increasing the brain’s ketone usage provides therapeutic benefits for people that have Parkinson’s disease.